-National Planning Practice Guidance (NPPG)6 provides advice to planning authorities on implementing the NPPF, including guidance on how air quality can be considered as part of the planning process, stating that, "Local Plans may need to consider:
+National Planning Practice Guidance (NPPG) provides advice to planning authorities on implementing the NPPF, including guidance on how air quality can be considered as part of the planning process, stating that, "Local Plans may need to consider:

-- the potential cumulative impact of a number of smaller developments on air quality as well as the effect of more substantial developments; - ways in which new development would be appropriate in locations where air quality is or likely to be a concern and not give rise to unacceptable risks from pollution.
+- the potential cumulative impact of a number of smaller developments on air quality as well as the effect of more substantial developments; - · the impact of point sources of air pollution (pollution that originates from one place); and, - ways in which new development would be appropriate in locations where air quality is or likely to be a concern and not give rise to unacceptable risks from pollution.
 This could be through, for example, identifying measures for offsetting the impact on air quality arising from new development including supporting measures in an air quality action plan or low emissions strategy where applicable.